AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="GraphicNode+pathData"></a>

 ### *graphicNode.pathData : <code>string</code>*
 Returns a representation of the node's outline in SVG `<path>` syntax.
+Note that only nodes with [strokePosition](#GraphicNode#strokePosition) ==
+`GraphicNode.CENTER_STROKE` can be faithfully rendered in actual SVG using the exact pathData shown here.

 **Kind**: instance property of [<code>GraphicNode</code>](#GraphicNode)
 **Read only**: true